-Maybe, but watch for fees and putting too much debt on one card
+Consolidating debt to one card might make sense if the rate is low, but watch for fees and putting too much debt on a single card

 Dear Credit Care,

 Is it a good idea to transfer about $2,000 of debt to a credit card that already has a balance with a good interest rate, or should I just continue with making payments on the balance? — Robert